Since 1903, in Palacios, Texas

 Enjoying the Evening

-Earlier, we had met the good spirited couple who had booked the penthouse.
-As we headed off across the lawn in search of dinner, we heard Elaine holler down.
-"Hey!
+Earlier, we had a chance to meet the good spirited couple who booked the Penthouse.
+As we headed off across the lawn in search of dinner, we heard Elaine holler down from the upper terrace, "Hey!
 Are y'all goin' somewhere fun?"
 We laughed that we didn't know yet, but we hoped so.